ajbrookhouse/WSU_PlantBio_ML/Instructions/visualize.md

 Simply select the Raw Image and Model Output by typing the name or using the interactive button.

 Enter the Z scale, X scale, and Y scale.
+You may use 1 for all of them.

-Enter the min and max for X, Y, Z. To get the best result, we may use the shape of the raw image.
-For exapmle, if the input image has a shape of 500,1200,1600 for its z,x,y, we can use 0 for z min, 500 for z max; 0 for x min, 1200 for x max; 0 for y min, 1600 for y max.
+Enter 255 for segmentation threshold.
+Generally, this works fine.

 Simply click the "Launch Neuroglancer" to launch the visualization work.
 Once the visualization is ready, a blue link will show up in the software window.
 We can either click the link, or copy&paste it to our browser to view the result.